codedsuri/Carvana/README.md

 # Carvana: To Buy or Not to Buy?
-1. In this project I tried analyzing the business problem of Carvana- is the first complete online auto retailer offering vehicle purchase.
-They revolutionizes the car buying process through proprietary technology, transparency and exceptional customer service, while eliminating the pressure, hassles and hidden fees that come with buying from a dealership.
+1. In this project, I tried analyzing the business problem of Carvana- which is the first complete online auto retailer offering vehicle purchases.
+They revolutionize the car buying process through proprietary technology, transparency and exceptional customer service while eliminating the pressure, hassles and hidden fees that come with buying from a dealership.
 2. The dataset to solve the problem is avaialble on kaggle, however- this is my MBA college project under subject- Data Visualization.
 3. I prepared dashboard to bring insight from the dataset, there were few problem statement under this project.
 ## Problem Statement 1: Have Carvana’s algorithms been effective in predicting which of its cars are and are not “kicks”?